 As for me, I fell in love with the game of basketball in high school.
 During my freshman year at Indian Hills (Oakland, NJ), I could barely make a lay-up.
 I became a student of the game and played as much as I possibly could.
 By my senior year, I was the team captain and leading scorer.
 I went on to play college basketball at Goucher College (Towson, MD).

 In August of 2004, I had the honor of meeting Coach K while attending the K Academy.
 You can read about my experiences at the camp in my K Academy Journal.

 In 1998 I founded Power Play Marketing, a Delray Beach internet marketing company offering web design, search engine marketing, and reputation marketing services.

-I currently live in Delray Beach, Florida with my wife Tricia, our daughters Taylor and Addison, and our dog Maggie.
+I currently live in Delray Beach, Florida with my daughters Taylor and Addison, and our dog Maggie.
 I still love the game of basketball and play regularly.

 If you have any comments about this website, please send me an e-mail.
 Please note, this is not a way to contact Coach K.

 If you’d like to learn more about me, you can also visit my blog at JeffKlein.com.

 Autograph request and other correspondence for Coach K should be sent to Coach K’s Assistant, Gerry Brown.